isc-projects/kea/doc/guide/hooks-radius.rst

    $ sudo rpm -Uvh https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm
    $ sudo yum install gcc-g++ openssl-devel log4cplus-devel wget git

-STEP 2: FreeRADIUS installation
+STEP 2: Install FreeRADIUS

-The Kea RADIUS hook library uses the FreeRADIUS client library to conduct RADIUS communication.
-Unfortunately, the standard 1.1.7 release available from the project website http://freeradius.org/sub_projects/ has several serious deficiencies; ISC engineers observed a segmentation fault during testing.
+The Kea RADIUS hooks library uses the FreeRADIUS client library to conduct RADIUS communication.
+Unfortunately, the standard 1.1.7 release available from the project website https://freeradius.org/sub_projects/ has several serious deficiencies; ISC engineers observed a segmentation fault during testing.
 Also, the base version of the library does not offer asynchronous transmissions, which are essential for effective